MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-csh/csh-introduction-agent-interface-omni-channel-engagement-hub-customer-service-hub.md

 5. Navigation bar buttons

-## Session panel
+## 1. Session panel

 The vertical panel on the left side is the session panel that allows you (agent) to work on multiple customer sessions simultaneously.
 In addition, as an agent you can switch between sessions without losing context of the conversation and customer details.
 The ability to handle multiple sessions simultaneously (while preserving customer context) allows you to resolve issues faster and achieve higher productivity.
+You can close any session manually by selecting the **X** button next to the session title.

 By default, the session panel is in expanded mode and it is collapsible based on your requirement.
 The **Home** session is default and you can't close the **Home** session.
 The Home session shows the default **Omni-channel Agent Dashboard**.

  > [!div class=mx-imgBorder]
  > ![Session panel in the agent interface of Omni-channel Engagement Hub app](../../media/oceh/oceh-agent-interface-session-panel.png "Session panel in Omni-channel Engagement Hub app")

-## Communication panel
+## 2. Communication panel

 Communication panel is where you, as an agent, interact with your customer.
 When you sign in to the application, by default, communication panel is in minimized mode.
 That is, the minimized communication panel appears at the bottom left side.
 The landing page explains some of the key features of Omni-channel Engagement Hub and communication panel.
 To learn more, see [View communication panel](csh-conversation-control.md)